I'm in my cabin eating lunch, and I should really be heading back to the wards, but I need to tell you what happened this morning.

 Seeing a child see for the first time?
 That, my friends, never gets old.

-I'm Ali; twenty-nine years old, and married to Phil, an electrician, also known as The Husband of Joy (HoJ for short).
-We're parents to Zoe (who is quite possibly the cutest baby ever), and we live on board the world's largest non-governmental hospital ship, the M/V Africa Mercy, where we work with Mercy Ships to bring hope and healing to the forgotten poor in West Africa.
+I'm Ali; thirty years old, and married to Phil, an electrician, also known as The Husband of Joy (HoJ for short).
+We're parents to Zoe (who is quite possibly the cutest baby ever), and we live on board the world's largest non-governmental hospital ship, the M/V Africa Mercy, where we work with Mercy Ships to bring hope and healing to the forgotten poor in West and Central Africa.
 The whole crew, from cook to captain, is made up of volunteers from more than thirty countries who are dedicated to bringing the love of Jesus to the world.
 So many people say they love their jobs enough to do them for free; we're a ship full of people who actually get to live that way.
 (I moderate all comments, so don't worry if yours doesn't show up right away.
 If it won't let you post, please e-mail me at alirae[at]quist[dot]ca. I love hearing from you!)